ganapathy2000/.net/README.md

- c# program to create a gray code: using System;
+ 8.c# program to create a gray code: using System;
 namespace Exercises<br>
 {<br>